Review your cart

 Why Transition Between Carpet and Tile?

-Because homes have rooms with differing purposes, it's likely that you'll need to find a way to transition from carpet to tile in certain spaces.
+Because homes have different rooms with unique purposes, it's likely that you'll need to find a way to transition from carpet to tile in certain spaces.
 Luckily, transition spaces don't have to disrupt the flow or aesthetics of your home when you properly prepare and choose the right flooring options.
 You'll need to prepare for this transition in your home by choosing complementary flooring options and utilizing transition strips when necessary.

 What Are Tile Transition Strips?